RobinMillford/Cortex-AI-Multi-Model-Insights-Hub/README.markdown

 2. **Data Processing**: The app processes and previews your data for further analysis.
 3. **Interactive Analysis**: Use the AI-driven chat interface to ask questions, generate visualizations, and analyze your data.
 4. **Dynamic Visualizations**: Receive Python code for generating plots and visualizations, ensuring that your data insights are both accurate and engaging.

+### Search Agent Bot

+1. **User Query**: Enter a question or topic (e.g., recent news, research papers, or definitions like "What is MCP?") via the dedicated Search Agent page.
+2. **Tool Integration**: The bot leverages external tools (e.g., Arxiv, Wikipedia, Tavily) to fetch relevant, up-to-date information.
+3. **Context-Aware Responses**: The system processes queries with multi-LLM integration, delivering concise, accurate answers based on recent data (e.g., past 30 days for news).
+4. **Conversation Continuity**: Maintains dialogue history for context-aware follow-up questions.
+5. **Model Selection**: Choose from multiple LLMs to tailor the response style and depth, with options to retry searches for better results.

 ![System Diagram](https://github.com/RobinMillford/LLM-Based-Text-Summarizer/blob/main/images/Uml%20Diagram.png)